evanzhong/safety-maps/README.md

 ```
 Note: ensure that the server is running first (and all five above long messages have been outputted), or most client functionality will not work.

+## Loading Routing Geo-coordinates

+All of the scripts related to data generation can be found in the `/data` subdirectory, which is separate from the `/client` and `/server`.
+The python scripts in `/data` are not invoked when running the client nor the server but are useful in generating the data to load into MongoDB

 ### Accessing Map Data

 We have created and provided a dataset of map data comprised of regions in the Los Angeles area centered around UCLA, including Westwood, Bel-Air, Santa Monica, West LA and Hollywood, with included safety information sourced from [LA Open Data](https://data.lacity.org/A-Safe-City/Crime-Data-from-2010-to-2019/63jg-8b9z).
 For navigation within Los Angeles, this dataset should be sufficient.
 However, if you wish to configure this project for a different region, see the Data Generation section for instructions on generating a new dataset.